7 Cultural Things to Do in Münster, Germany

 7. Aasee

-The university city is rich in museums, churches and architectural styles, and a stroll along the pedestrian street will reveal secrets and details from Münster’s fascinating past.
+The university city is rich in museums, churches, and architectural styles, and a stroll along the pedestrian street will reveal secrets and details from Münster’s fascinating past.

 Prinzipalmarkt, the ‘main market’, is the ancient market street in Münster flanked by majestic historic townhouses dating back to the Middle Ages and the Renaissance in Germany.
-The most significant buildings along the marketplace include the City Hall, St Lambert’s Church, the Townhouse Tower, as well as numerous guildhalls, impressive columns and archways telling the history of Münster.
+The most significant buildings along the marketplace include the City Hall, St Lambert’s Church, and the Townhouse Tower, as well as numerous guildhalls, impressive columns and archways telling the history of Münster.

-In the Hanseatic times Münster was a thriving trading centre, and prosperous merchant families ran their successful businesses from the elegant houses around the marketplace.
+In the Hanseatic times, Münster was a thriving trading centre, and prosperous merchant families ran their successful businesses from the elegant houses around the marketplace.
 The spectacular gabled houses were all uniquely designed.

-Today the buildings in the old town of Münster have been converted into fashionable boutiques and trendy cafés, and the gabled houses and colonnades are still a vibrant and central part of Münster with its festivals and other activities taking place throughout the year.
+Today, the buildings in the old town of Münster have been converted into fashionable boutiques and trendy cafés, and the gabled houses and colonnades are still a vibrant and central part of Münster with its festivals and other activities taking place throughout the year.

-Besides the porch (the ‘Paradise’) with sculptures of the 12 Apostles and the statue of St Christopher, you will notice the 16th-century astronomical clock that displays the time, the position of the sun, the planets, as well as the calendar.
+Besides the porch (the ‘Paradise’) with sculptures of the 12 Apostles and the statue of St Christopher, you will notice the 16th-century astronomical clock that displays the time, the position of the sun, and the planets, as well as the calendar.

 The Catholic St Lambert’s Church in the heart of Münster was built in the 14th century in the Gothic style, and St Lambert’s is an outstanding example of the Gothic architectural style prevalent in Germany at that time.

-After execution the three rebels were displayed in public dangling from the church tower in coffin-size cages for everyone in Münster to see.
+After execution, the three rebels were displayed in public dangling from the church tower in coffin-size cages for everyone in Münster to see.
 The bodies remained there exposed as a warning to others for 50 years!

 The story of the Kiepenkerl, a travelling merchant carrying a basket, goes back to 1896 when the original statue was carved from sandstone by August Schmiemann.
 Sadly, this statue was destroyed in World War II by a US tank – although it at first – as one of the few things – had survived the burning down of the town.